What is the difference between PUBG New State and PUBG Mobile?

 Despite New State being touted as the next big thing for the multiplayer phenomenon, players still have a reason to play PUBG Mobile.
 The free-to-play nature of the title represents a low barrier to entry, as does the option of a lite version for players with less powerful devices.

 The game also receives frequent updates.
-Modes such as the new Traverse-Insectoid mode (available till July 5) allow players to shrink in size and travel through wormholes, while the zombie mode continues to draw in players.
-The game is also in its 19th season, presenting players with a smooth and accomplished PUBG experience, with many years worth of improvements to the formula.
+Timed modes are constantly being added to keep things fresh, while the zombie mode continues to draw in players.
+The game is also in its 21st season, presenting players with a smooth and accomplished PUBG experience, with many years worth of improvements to the formula.

 PUBG New State promises to push the limits of mobile gaming and places players into the year 2051.
 For seasoned players, this new title may offer something fresh that they haven't seen before.
-A new futuristic setting of TROI contributes to this, as does the aforementioned fact that PUBG Studios are developing the title, possibly adding a level of polish and optimization that PUBG Mobile cannot achieve.
+Unique maps including the futuristic setting of TROI contribute to this, as does the aforementioned fact that PUBG Studios have developed the title, possibly adding a level of polish and optimization that PUBG Mobile cannot achieve.

 An 8x8 open world and 100 player rounds are the order of the day, and the title is also free-to-play.
-Ultimately, New State appears to be a fresh, hardcore expansion of the formula for those looking for the next iteration of the game.
+Ultimately, New State is a fresh, hardcore expansion of the formula for those looking for the next iteration of the game.
 PUBG Mobile is the vanilla experience, catering to new and casual players happy with the multiple modes and years of polish.

 Has there been a graphical improvement?